 |Questions about registration and admission|

-This course consists of five modules that will be taught as follows: "American Literature" (7.5 credits), “Literary Translation” (3.5) and “Topics in Linguistics” (4) will be taught in the fall term.
-In the first part of the term you will study “American Literature” (weeks 35-44 or period 1) and in the second half of the term you will study “Literary Translation” (weeks 45-48) and “Topics in Linguistics” (weeks 49-02).
+This course consists of five modules that will be taught as follows: "American Literature" (7.5 credits), “Literary Translation” (3.5) and “Topics in Linguistics” (4) will be taught in the fall semester.
+In the first part of the term, you will study “American Literature” (weeks 35-44 or period 1) and in the second half of the term you will study “Literary Translation” (weeks 45-48) and “Topics in Linguistics” (weeks 49-02).
 During the spring term you will study “Survey Course in Linguistics” (7.5) and “British Literature” (7.5).

 Students attending courses in English at the University of Gävle are required to attend class in order to receive a passing grade.
 Studying English at our college does not only involve obtaining subject knowledge, but also improving one’s ability to speak and write English, and this can only take place if students meet their teachers and actively participate in the instruction.
 Furthermore, most modules feature live, face-to-face, group work in order to accommodate the general course objective that “students should be able to compare and critically evaluate one’s own and others' work”.
 Failure to participate in such activities will therefore make it impossible to attain a course objective.
 For these reasons, we require attendance, with only minor exceptions.
 To take exams and pass the course, students must attend at least eight seminars in each of the 7.5 cr. modules (Linguistics Survey, British Literature, and American Literature) and at least four seminars in Topics in Linguistics and Translation.
 This fall, classes will be held every Thursday, from 14 to 16.

 R.W.
 Emerson’s essay “Self-Reliance”, Walt Whitman’s poem “Song of Myself”, The Scarlet Letter by N. Hawthorne, “The Purloined Letter” by E.A.
 Poe, “Bartleby, the Scrivener” by H. Melville, Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass, Mark Twain’s Pudd’nhead Wilson, Charlotte Perkins Gilman's short story "The Yellow Wall-paper", The Great Gatsby by S. Fitzgerald, a selection of poems by Emily Dickinson, Ezra Pound, William Carlos Williams, Robert Frost, and Langston Hughes, Slaughterhouse-Five by Kurt Vonnegut, and Raymond Carver’s short story “Cathedral”.